micropython/micropython/docs/library/esp32.rst

         >>> import esp32; esp32.idf_heap_info(esp32.HEAP_DATA)
         [(240, 0, 0, 0), (7288, 0, 0, 0), (16648, 4, 4, 4), (79912, 35712, 35512, 35108),
          (15072, 15036, 15036, 15036), (113840, 0, 0, 0)]

+    .. note:: Free IDF heap memory in the `esp32.HEAP_DATA` region is available to be automatically added to the MicroPython heap to prevent a MicroPython allocation from failing.
+However, the information returned here is otherwise *not* useful to troubleshoot Python allocation failures. :func:`micropython.mem_info()` and :func:`gc.mem_free()` should
+       be used instead:

+       The "max new split" value in :func:`micropython.mem_info()` output corresponds to the largest free block of ESP-IDF heap that could be automatically added on demand to the MicroPython heap.

+       The result of :func:`gc.mem_free()` is the total of the current "free" and "max new split" values printed by :func:`micropython.mem_info()`.

 Flash partitions
 ----------------